Explore solutions built for your industry

 At the bedrock of this demand is the rising global domestic consumption.
 This is somewhat explained by the growth of a worldwide middle-class population that seems to have the spending power to drive such demand.
 In response, the growing manufacturing sector in the United States and elsewhere is helping to raise the overall movement of LTL shipments.

-This increase in LTL shipments has put a spotlight on warehouse management.
+This increase in LTL shipments has put a spotlight on warehouse management and temperature control along the supply chain.
 Because of increased demand and product volume, warehouse managers are under pressure to better organize and control everything within the warehouse to make sure it moves optimally.

 Watch our live demo to get a firsthand look at how we enable end-to-end visibility into the supply chain, and see real data gathered by our customers.

-The warehouse manager must focus on a long list of responsibilities: they must accurately and optimally organize their warehouse; secure and maintain appropriate equipment to move material rapidly and safely without damaging any cargo; follow a robust process for managing any new shipments that come into their facility; pick, pack, and ship orders efficiently and keep up with the supply of orders coming in and going out; and continually improve their warehouse performance.
+The warehouse manager must focus on a long list of responsibilities: they must organize their warehouse; secure and maintain appropriate equipment to move material rapidly and safely without damaging any cargo; follow a robust process for managing any new shipments that come into their facility; pick, pack, and ship orders efficiently; keep up with the supply of orders coming in and going out; and continually monitor warehouse temperature with IoT sensors.
 They must make sure that their own performance competes with their peers.

 There are many different parties who might manage a warehouse.
 Independent warehouse operators and private distributors manage their own warehouse spaces.
 In addition, third-party logistics providers (3PLs) also warehouse goods and broker warehouse space for their shipping customers.